cisco/lal-build-manager/README.md

 Assumes you have run `lal install` or equivalent so that `INPUT` is ready for this.

+#### lal verify
+Verifies that the dependency tree is flat.
+Verifies that `manifest.json` is valid json.
+Pre-commit hook?

 #### lal deploy
 Should be implemented so that any `deploy` scripts in the manifest file gets run.